Nathn/MasterQuizz/README.md

 ## Production build

-Run `npm run prod` to build the project in production conditions, then navigate to `http://localhost:3000/`.
+Run `npm run prod` to build the project and start the server in production conditions, then navigate to `http://localhost:3000/`.
+It is normal for reuests to not work because of the same-origin policy.
 The build artifacts will be stored in the `dist/` directory.

 ## Code scaffolding